fananek/hex-grid/README.md

 - origin: `Point` - 'display coordinates' (x, y) of a grid origin
 - pixelWidth: `Double` - pixel width of a grid
 - pixelHeight: `Double` - pixel width of a grid
+- attributes: `[String: Attribute]` - dictionary of custom attributes (most primitive types are supported as well as nesting)

 #### Cell